Go back

 He warned me that the life of a ballet dancer is very short—shorter even than that of a football player—and that by thirty, I would have to give it up.

-One day, my ballet teacher called me and told me about an annual festival.
+Still, I kept training.
+One day, my ballet teacher called me and told me about an annual dance program.
 She encouraged me to prepare for it and audition.
 I wasn’t sure if I would be accepted, but you never know.

-Haydeh: Yes, I was accepted into the Cologne Opera House.
+Haydeh: Yes, I was accepted into the training program at the Cologne Opera House.
 The director was Todd Bolender.

 Janet: Todd Bolender came out of Balanchine’s school, and after Germany, I think he founded Pacific Northwest Ballet.
 He was also with Kansas City Ballet.